Insania

 "Insania" is a song by British-Australian singer Peter Andre, released as the second single from his fourth studio album, The Long Road Back.
-The single was released on 31 May 2004 through East West Records.
+The single was released on 31 May 2004 through EastWest Records.
 Andre falsely claimed to have written the song whilst appearing as a contestant on series three of the British version of I'm a Celebrity...Get Me Out of Here!
 The song peaked at number three on the UK Singles Chart and number 14 in Ireland.
 In 2016, Andre admitted that he was "really embarrassed" by the song, calling it his "silliest professional mistake".